-This paper is organised as follows.
-Section~\ref{Section - Setup} introduces the setup and preliminary results that are used in the derivation of the main results.
-Section~\ref{Section- Main Results} presents the main results of the paper, and Section~\ref{Section - Discussion} presents a discussion of the scope of our main results and implications for practice.
-Section~\ref{Section - Examples} illustrates the theory using unconditional and conditional first-order stochastic dominance constraints, and Section~\ref{Section - Conclusion} concludes.
-All proofs are relegated to the Appendix for ease of exposition.
+This paper is organized as follows.
+Section~\ref{Section - OR Example} illustrates an application of the $I$-projection problem~(\ref{eq - KL Min Problem}) using an example of process monitoring.
+Section~\ref{Section - Setup} introduces the setup for deriving the main results.
+Section~\ref{Section- Main Results} presents the main results and their proofs, and Section~\ref{Section - Discussion} presents a discussion of the scope of our main results and implications for practice.
+All technical lemmas are relegated to the Appendix for ease of exposition.
+Section~\ref{Section - Examples} illustrates the theory with numerical experiments for moment functions that define \citet{Artstein1983DistributionsOR} inequalities, characterizing selectionable distributions for a random interval, which is helpful for modeling censored data.
+In the Supplementary Material, we present technical results for the Examples in Section~\ref{Section - Discussion}, numerical experiments for moment functions that define unconditional and conditional first-order stochastic dominance constraints, and two counterexamples where assumptions are not verified and the main results do not hold.